-If you suffer from a debilitating hernia, a painful gallbladder issue, or GERD (gastroesophageal reflux disease), you will need to visit a general surgeon for an official diagnosis.
+You must visit a general surgeon for an official diagnosis if you suffer from a debilitating hernia, a painful gallbladder issue, or GERD (gastroesophageal reflux disease).
 A procedure may then follow to help you find relief.

-Sadly, few people know about hernia treatment, or about those intended to provide comfort for gallbladder problems.
+Sadly, few people know about hernia treatment or those intended to provide comfort for gallbladder problems.
 Even fewer know about surgeries to treat GERD.
 And no, taking TUMS doesn’t always help.

 The following should provide clarity around this subject, and this information is important to know for everyone.
 Each one of these problems can be painful or life-threatening, depending on the severity.
 To help you find relief, keep reading about the amazing surgeries used to treat these common ailments.